"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 If someone is found guilty of possession with intent to sell any controlled substance defined in Schedule V, they could be convicted of a misdemeanor of the first degree.
 This conviction can include jail time up to one year, fines up to $1,000 or both.

 It is a federal offense to possess a controlled substance with the intent to distribute or dispense under the federal Controlled Substances Act.
-Felony charges often are much more severe than those on the state level.
+Federal charges often are much more severe than those on the state level.
 Penalties for this offense can include a variety of punishments, depending on the controlled substance.
 According to 21 U.S.C. § 841, potential punishments can include:

-- Ten years to life in federal prison, if no prior convictions
+Ten years to life in federal prison, if no prior convictions;

-- Twenty years to life in federal prison, if death or serious bodily injury results from the charge
+Twenty years to life in federal prison, if death or serious bodily injury results from the charge;

-- Life imprisonment in federal prison without parole, if two or more prior convictions
+Life imprisonment in federal prison without parole, if two or more prior convictions;

 If the state prosecutor is unable to prove you had large quantities of a banned substance, any type of packaging to indicate you were planning to sell the controlled substances to someone else or you did not admit you were selling the drugs to other individuals, it will be more difficult for the prosecutor to charge you with possession with intent to sell, as opposed to simple possession.